 πNS(RSNS) is a function of all the Real-Time reserves that can be expected to be available within the hour and is intended to capture the PBMCL for that level of reserves.
 The general equation for πNS(RSNS) is:

+πNSRSNS=SLOLPRSNS-X, RSNS-X>0 1 , RSNS-X≤0

-This is similar to πS(RS)πS(RS) but the key differences here are the types of reserves considered and the and σ that are used in calculating LOLP
+This is similar to πS(RS)πS(RS) but the key differences here are the types of reserves considered and the and σ that are used in calculating SLOLP

-The total On-Line and Off-Line applies for the full change in net Load over the hour and there is no scaling adjustments needed for and σin the πNS(RSNS) calculations
+The total On-Line and Off-Line applies for the full change in net Load over the hour and there is no scaling adjustments needed for μs and σin the πNS(RSNS) calculations to account for timeframe differences

 X in this equation is the minimum contingency level

-24 curves are developed based on the season and the time of day.

 Determination of Price Adders (RTORPA and RTOFFPA)

 Once PBMCL is determined, the Real-Time On-Line Reserve Price Adder (RTORPA) and Real-Time Off-Line Reserve Price Adder (RTOFFPA) for each SCED interval can be calculated.
 PSRTORPA (a.k.a.
 PS) and RTOFFPA (a.k.a.
 PNS) are functions of the PBMCL at various levels of Real-Time reserves, the net value of Load curtailment, and time duration during which the reserves are available.
 RTORPA PSand RTOFFPA are determined as follows:

 Where v represents the net value of Load curtailment and is calculated as the VOLL minus the SCED System Lambda.
 System Lambda is subtracted from VOLL to reflect the scarcity value of the marginal dispatch capacity and to ensure that the final cost of energy does not go above the VOLL.
-The Off-Line Available Reserves (RTOFFCAP) will be set to zero when the SCED snapshot of the PRC is equal to or below the PRC MW at which EEA Level 1 is initiated
+The Off-Line Available Reserves (RTOFFCAP) will be set to zero when the SCED snapshot of the PRC is equal to or below the PRC MW at which EEA Level 1 is initiated.

 Methodology Revision Process